pyjamabrah/pyjamabrah/content/products/freertos-101/index.md

           open: "open"
         - q: "Is doubt resolution support provided?"
           a: "The courses is self-paced.
 We do not support Q/A or doubt resolution.
 The platform provides a way for you to ask questions that other students can respond to."
           open: "open"
+        - q: "Why is the course based on emulator?"
+          a: "We wanted the learners to be able to experiment without investing into any hardware.
+Once the learner is comfortable with the material, they can try the experiment on the real hardware."
+          open: "open"
 ---